norbert-s/SeleniumFramework/README.md

      This way it is highly flexible and in line with SOLID principles

      Also its very easily extendable and maintenable

-  4. In case of Alza tests the generic pageObjectMethods - are filtered by using an interface which declares which methods should be available on an instance on IAlzaTest

-        the IAlzaTest interface extends the interface which declares which methods should be available from the generic methods

-        this way the methods declared on the IpageObjectgenericMethods are not needed to be reimplmeneted.

-        An IAlzatest instance will 'see' those methods This way it is highly flexible and in line with SOLID principles Also its very easily extendable and maintenable

   5. There is a factory which takes care of creating instances of the registered classes whenever a new class of tests are created,